Ways to Give

 Subaru Share the Love

-Over the last two years, LifePath has been awarded a total of $10,000 for our Subaru Share the Love® Event participation so that we may put those funds to work right here in our community.
+Over the last three years, LifePath has been awarded a mor ee than $16,000 for our Subaru Share the Love® Event participation so that we may put those funds to work right here in our community.
 Again this year, Meals on Wheels America has partnered with Subaru of America offering LifePath the opportunity to earn funding.

-Starting in November and running through January 4, when you purchase or lease a new Subaru from a participating dealership during the program window, purchasers may choose Meals on Wheels as the recipient of a $250 donation.
-If you're in the market for a Subaru, please make Meals on Wheels your charity of choice so that we may receive critical funding to help local elders.
+The program runs from mid-November through early January.
+When a customer purchases or leases a new Subaru from a participating dealership during the program window, purchasers may choose Meals on Wheels as the recipient of a $250 donation.
+If you're in the market for a Subaru, please make Meals on Wheels your charity of choice so that we may receive critical funding to help local older adults secure balanced nutrition and a wellness check.
 Thank you.